We are living in an age when questions are worth much more than answers. Coaching is the art of asking powerful questions.

 “Computers are useless.
 They only give you answers”Pablo Picasso, 1964

 When Picasso uttered those words almost sixty years ago, he probably didn’t suspect the vast amount of answers computers would give us.
-We can look at a map in a handheld device that tells us where the closest restaurants are and what other consumers think about them; we can access an online encyclopedia updated with new world events as they happen; we have access to all the books ever written, all the songs ever played, all the movies ever filmed and pictures of all Picasso’s paintings.
+We can look at a map on a handheld device that tells us where the closest restaurants are and what other consumers think about them; we can access an online encyclopedia updated with new world events as they happen; we have access to all the books ever written, all the songs ever played, all the movies ever filmed and pictures of all Picasso’s paintings.

 We can get a mind-blowing amount of information through a device that fits in our pockets, but Picasso’s words still ring true today.
-Computers are better than ever in giving us answers, but they don’t give us questions.
+Computers are better than ever at giving us answers, but they don’t give us questions.

 And questions are the source of knowledge, learning, and personal growth.